jess-miles/nyt-engagement/README.md

 - Marriage and Relationships
 - Religion

+See the Appendix in [my presentation](./presentation.pdf) for additional charts showing the odds ratios for high engagement on these topics.

 ## Caveats and Limitations

 - Facebook's own News Feed algorithm is very important to driving engagement, and is based partly on user-centric preferences which we can't model